SneezyG/candles/README.md

 # Stock Dashboard

-A responsive web app for tracking stock performance.
+A responsive frontend web-app for tracking stock performance.

 ## Features
 - **Stock Ticker** – Real-time or mock scrolling ticker with price, % change, and green/red indicators.